sigp/lighthouse/book/src/faq.md

 ### <a name="net-bn-vc"></a> My beacon node and validator client are on different servers.
 How can I point the validator client to the beacon node?

-The setting on the beacon node is the same for all cases below.
+The setting on the beacon node is the same for both cases below.
 In the beacon node, specify `lighthouse bn --http-address local_IP` so that the beacon node is listening on the local network rather than `localhost`.
 You can find the `local_IP` by running the command `hostname -I | awk '{print $1}'` on the server running the beacon node.

 1. If the beacon node and validator clients are on different servers *in the same network*, the setting in the validator client is as follows: